-Bounce Rate in Google Analytics – Tool to Increase Traffic & Retention
+Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

-Bounce rate in Google analytics is most prominent yet an underused blog performance metric to improve readership and conversions.
-Ideally, the lower is the bounce rate, the higher the conversion is.
-Respecting all levels of readers, before we know what is good bounce rate and how to improve your bounce rate, let’s know what is bounce rate.
+Bounce rate in Google Analytics is the most prominent yet underused blog performance metric to improve readership and conversions.
+Ideally, the lower the bounce rate, the higher the conversion is.
+Respecting all levels of readers, before we know what is a good bounce rate and how to improve your bounce rate, let’s know what is a bounce rate.

 Bounce Rate meaning – the percentage of single-page sessions (i.e. sessions in which the person left your site from the entrance page without interacting with the page).